carolius/EEG-Detection-of-Human-Faces-and-their-Familiarity/README.md

 # Detection of Human Faces and their Familiarity

 This project sets out to detect whether a face, displayed on a screen in front of the test subject, is familiar or not-familiar by using the EEG signals recorded from a Muse-S. The Muse-S has four electrodes, two temporal and two frontal (TP9, TP10 and AF7, AF8 respectively) and can be connected wirelessly via bluetooth.
-We also explore another experiement involving the detection of images including a human face from those without a human face.
+Another experiement involving the detection of images including a human face from those without a human face is also explored.

 In this repository you will find all the information and code necessary to run your own EEG experiment.
-The easiest way to ensure you have all the necessary dependancies to run our projects, we provide detailed instructions on how to set up a new conda environment so that everything will run smoothly.
+This is the easiest way to ensure you have all the necessary dependancies to run the project, detailed instructions on how to set up a new conda environment are provided so that everything will run smoothly.

 ### First time setup:
 1. Clone this git repository into a fresh directory.

-2. If using conda, first create a new environment (here we call it bci3.7 since we are using python 3.7) and activate it.
+2. If using conda, first create a new environment (here it is called bci3.7 since it uses python 3.7) and activate it.

         conda create -n "bci3.7" python==3.7 git pip wxpython

         conda activate bci3.7

-    Next clone the `eeg-notebooks` repository, using it to inform pip of all the packages we will need.
+    Next clone the `eeg-notebooks` repository, using it to inform pip of all the packages needed.

         git clone https://github.com/NeuroTechX/eeg-notebooks